CSEF Category Awards: 2019

 School: St. Timothy School, Los Angeles, Los Angeles County

-- J2101 — Third Place
+J2101 — Third Place

-- Eleanor C. Addison, Grade 8
+Eleanor C. Addison, Grade 8 portrait

 Sunscreen: Protection or Poison?